nr8-io/nr8/README.md

 yaml in nr8 libraries with a helpful extensions

 ## nr8-server-core
-nr8-core api wrapper that adds a common http information for use with other http-server libraries to simplify implementation
+nr8-core api wrapper that adds a common http information for use with other http-server libraries to the api return functions to simplify implementation

 ## nr8-server-fastify
 library for using nr8 core with fastify server, includes fastify handlers etc to quickly integrate with exsting projects using fastify